Instructions for the preparation of manuscripts

 Type your main text in 10-point Century, single-spaced with 6-point interline spacing.
 Do not use double-spacing.
 Be sure your text is fully justified—that is, flush left and right.
 Please do not place any additional blank lines between paragraphs.
-Papers should not exceed 15000 words.
+The paper should be no longer than 20 pages.
 Third-order headings (7.7.1, etc.) are discouraged.
-The manuscript should be printed within the margins (2 cm), and Figures and tables should have a maximum width of 6.5cm.

-To help the production of the manuscript to be reviewed, a template is provided with the main structure.
+To help the manuscript’s production to be reviewed, a template is provided with the main structure.

 - Author name(s) and affiliation(s)

-No more than 7 keywords should be included, separated by semicolons.
+No more than 7 keywords should be included, separated by semicolons and organized alphabetically.

 - Figures and Tables

-If necessary, more extended sets of data must be presented in Appendices.
+If necessary, longer sets of data must be presented in Appendices.

 - Scientific annotation

 All scientific annotations must be written through the Equation Editor or Mathtype software (and be editable).
 All displayed equations must be numbered.
-Simple sequential numbering throughout the manuscript is preferred.
+Sequential numbering throughout the manuscript is preferred.
 Authors should ensure that mathematical notation is clear, distinct, and consistent throughout the manuscript to avoid ambiguity.

 To help the readers, avoid using footnotes altogether and include necessary peripheral observations in the text (within parentheses, if you prefer, as in this sentence).

-These should be brief and, if necessary, placed at the end of the text before the references
+These should be brief and, if necessary, placed at the end of the text (in a separate sheet) before the references.

-List, in alphabetical order, all bibliographical references at the end of your paper.
-When referenced in the text, enclose the Author(s) surname and year in curved brackets, for example (Costa & Tavares, 2012).
+Provide a list of all bibliographical references in alphabetical order, with each entry separated by a line, with no spaces preceding or following the entry.
+When referenced in the text, enclose the Author(s) surname and year in round brackets, for example (Costa & Tavares, 2012).
 If there are more than 2 authors, reference as (Tavares et al., 2013).
-If there are two or more references with the same surname and year, use (Tavares a, 1999) (Tavares b, 1999=.
+If there are two or more references with the same surname and year, use (Tavares a, 1999) (Tavares b, 1999).

-The reference list titles should be printed accordingly to the APA style guide ( http://www.bibme.org/citation-guide/apa/).
+The reference list titles should be printed accordingly to the APA style guide.